 WATCH ON YOUR SCHEDULE:

-This program will be available to view on demand for a limited time after broadcast.
-Extend your viewing window with KPBS Passport, video streaming for members ($60 yearly) using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+This program is available to view on demand with KPBS Passport, video streaming for members ($60 yearly) using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn more and activate your benefit now.

 JOIN THE CONVERSATION:

 Produced by Kudos for MASTERPIECE and BBC TWO.
 The executive producer is Diederick Santer.
 Lucy Richer is the executive producer for the BBC.
 Rebecca Eaton is the executive producer for MASTERPIECE.
 The producer is Lisa Osborne.
 The writer is Patrick Gale.
 The director is Michael Samuels.